Ed-Whyatt/abundant-books-ms-4/README.md

 1. [ElephantSQL](https://www.elephantsql.com)
     - Used as the Postgres database.
 1. [Heroku](https://id.heroku.com/login)
-    - A cloud based platform for that is used for hosting this python web based application.
+    - A cloud-based platform for that is used for hosting this python web based application.
 1. [Stripe](https://stripe.com)
     - Used for online secure payments of ecommerce products/services.
 1. [AWS S3](https://aws.amazon.com/s3)